 This is one of those recipes you can't get enough of.
-If you've ever had a really good gumbo, you'll know what I'm talking about.
+If you've ever had a really good Creole gumbo, you'll know what I'm talking about.
 I don't think there is anything quite like a good gumbo.

 It's pure Louisiana in a bowl, basically the epitome of the region, a beautiful representation of the great melting pot of cuisines that comprises the state.